 Bartering in India, Thailand, Bali or beyond; 5 Tips How To Barter When You Travel

 I don’t know much.
-But I do know how to travel cheap.
+But I do know how to travel cheaply.
 A lot of you guys have followed me since I made all my money blogging.
 But before that, I traveled to every country in Southeast Asia for roughly $10 a day.
 That meant I spent a lot of time bartering in India, bartering in Thailand, bartering in Bali and beyond!
 So, as you too make your way around the world it is inevitable that you will find yourself bartering for pretty much everything you need to buy.
 Accommodation, taxi rides, generic touristy goods that we all seem to fill our rucksacks with!
 Sure, it can be part of the fun but you don’t want to get taken for a cash-rich stupid tourist now do you?

 Here are 5 tips to hopefully make sure you pay a fair price on your holiday, here’s how to barter when you travel: